Play0k/Play0k/README.md

 - 👋 Hi, I’m @Play0k
 - 👀 I’m interested in creating simple programs, because I've started doing it recently.
 - 🌱 I’m currently learning C# and C++.
-- 💞️ I’m looking to collaborate on ...
+- 💞️ I’m looking to collaborate with everybody who wants it.
-- 📫 How to reach me ...

 <!---
 Play0k/Play0k is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.